chiefonboarding/ChiefOnboarding/docs/Integrations.md

 # Integrations / Webhooks (Beta)
 ChiefOnboarding allows you to create integrations or trigger webhooks that can be triggered either manually or through a sequence.
 You can view some examples at https://integrations.chiefonboarding.com.
 You are free to copy them.
 If you created a cool new integrations, then please post it there.
 That way we can help eachother out by not re-inventing the wheel!
 Thanks a lot!

-There are two types of integrations:
+There are three types of integrations:
 1. An integration to trigger a URL on an third party service
 2. An "import users" integration, which allows you to import users from a third party to ChiefOnboarding (manually)
+3. An "sycn user info" integration, which allows you to sync information from a third party back to your new hires

 ## Integration to trigger a third party url
 Here is an example of a manifest of an integration (in this case to add a user to an Asana team):